 Priests may elect to take Mass stipends as income, or they may allow the parish to retain such stipends.
 The maximum stipend for daily Mass is \$10; the maximum stipend for a Sunday or Holy Day Mass is \$20.
 Priests may take no more than one stipend per day, except for Christmas Day.
-A list of Masses said, with the priest's name, the parish's name, and the date, must accompany a check from the parish to the Diocese, so that the amount can be added to the priest's pay.
-Stipends cannot be processed without this information.
+A list of Masses said should be retained for parish records.
+A check is written directly to the priest.
 The maximum weekly amount is \$80 for a week without a Holy Day, or \$90 for a week with a Holy Day.
-It is important that Mass stipends be submitted to the Finance Department in a timely fashion, ideally, once a month, or, at a minimum, every two months.
+It is important that Mass stipends be paid in a timely fashion, ideally, once a month.